ovh/cds/docs/content/building-pipelines/building-pipelines.actions.builtin.script.md

 #!/bin/perl
 ```

  at first line.
+This will define the interpreter.

-Make sure that the binary used is in the pre-requisites of action.
+Make sure that the binary used is in the pre-requisites of the action.

 If you use a shebang bash, sh, zsh or ksh, CDS will return a failure on your step if an executed command fails.